-\paragraph{Policy-guided retrieval} Policy-guided retrieval refers to retrieval strategies in which the selection of information is governed by user- or task-conditioned decision policies rather than static similarity matching \citep{zhong2024memorybank,zhang2025personaagent}.
-Unlike content-based or structure-aware retrieval, which rely primarily on semantic proximity or memory topology, policy-guided retrieval actively determines \textit{how} retrieval should proceed and can operate over arbitrary corpora without relying on a persistent user memory store.
-A first line of work focuses on \textbf{pre-retrieval query transformation}, where the retrieval intent is personalized before search.
-PBR \citep{zhang2025personalize} generates user-style pseudo feedback and corpus-anchored expansions to form a personalized query representation, while PersonaRAG \citep{zerhoudi2024personarag} adapts document selection and ranking using real-time behavioral signals such as reading patterns and interaction context.
-A second line of work adopts \textbf{policy-driven strategy selection}, learning to invoke or integrate heterogeneous retrieval tools based on the task.
-UniMS-RAG \citep{wang2024unims} formulates retrieval as a policy-learning problem, where supervised and reinforcement signals train the system to choose among keyword search, dense retrieval, and knowledge-graph lookup and to combine their results effectively.
-Persona-DB \citep{sun2025persona} employs a two-stage persona-aware policy that first matches users via high-level persona keys and then combines retrievals from target users and collaborator users using a learned composition ratio to address sparsity and enhance personalization.
+\paragraph{Policy-guided retrieval} Policy-guided retrieval refers to retrieval strategies in which memory access is controlled by user- or task-conditioned decision policies rather than by static similarity matching alone.
+Such a policy determines how retrieval should proceed, including how queries are formed, which retrieval tools are invoked, and whether additional information should be acquired.
+One line of work focuses on \textbf{pre-retrieval query transformation}, where personalized retrieval intent is constructed before search.
+For example, PBR \citep{zhang2025personalize} generates user-style pseudo feedback and corpus-anchored expansions to form a personalized query representation, while PersonaRAG \citep{zerhoudi2024personarag} adapts document selection and ranking using real-time behavioral signals.
+A second line of work adopts \textbf{policy-driven strategy selection}, learning to invoke or combine heterogeneous retrieval tools according to task needs.
+UniMS-RAG \citep{wang2024unims} formulates retrieval as a policy-learning problem over keyword search, dense retrieval, and knowledge-graph lookup, while Persona-DB \citep{sun2025persona} employs a persona-aware policy to combine retrievals from target and collaborator users for improved personalization under sparse data.
 A third direction incorporates \textbf{schema-guided information completion}, framing retrieval as a structured inference process.
-OCG-Agent \citep{shi2025answering} decomposes narrative queries into an abstract data type schema and triggers a multi-route retrieval routine that fills schema fields in parallel; a reflect-and-complete loop then issues targeted supplementary retrievals until all required attributes are satisfied, followed by semantic normalization to unify heterogeneous results.
-Collectively, policy-guided retrieval shifts retrieval from passive document matching toward an active, decision-centric paradigm that adapts retrieval behavior to user preferences, task requirements, and interaction context, enabling more flexible and personalized information acquisition.
+OCG-Agent \citep{shi2025answering} decomposes narrative queries into schema fields, retrieves relevant information through multiple routes, and iteratively supplements missing attributes until the schema is completed.
+Overall, policy-guided retrieval shifts retrieval from passive matching toward active decision making, enabling more flexible and personalized information acquisition.